tferr/Scripts/Tools/README.md

 # Tools and Toolsets
-[BARs](../README.md#scripts) that are installed in the ImageJ Toolbar.
+[BARs][home] that are installed in the ImageJ Toolbar and can be installed using the _BAR>Tool Installers_ menu (see [BAR Menu organization](../BAR/README.md#bar-menu)).
-Single _Tools_ should be be placed in `ImageJ/plugins/Tools/` and are appended to the IJ toolbar. _Toolsets_ replace the user's toolbar and should be placed in `ImageJ/macros/toolsets`.
-Both can be loaded using the ">>" drop-down menu in the main ImageJ window.

 ## Tools
-Tools are listed in the toolbar's ">>" menu when saved in `ImageJ/plugins/Tools/`
+Single Tools are appended to the IJ toolbar and are typically saved in the `ImageJ/macro/tools/` directory.
+Note, however, that Tools placed in `ImageJ/plugins/Tools/` are automatically listed in the ">>" drop-menu in the main ImageJ window, which may be convenient when installing individual files manually.

 ###[Calibration Menu](./Calibration_Menu.ijm)
    Provides shortcuts for spatial calibration of images lacking metadata.